-Noninterest income was up \$427 thousand for the first quarter 2020 over the same time frame in 2019.
-The Company has seen an increase in its mortgage production volume and the gain on the sale of these loans was \$125 thousand higher for the first quarter 2020 over the same period in 2019.
-Loan originations on loans held for sale for the first quarter 2020 were \$17.3 million with proceeds from sale at \$18.1 million for 2020 compared to 2019's first quarter activity of \$8.3 million in originations and \$7.8 million in sales.
+Noninterest income was up \$1.6 million for the third quarter 2020 over the same time frame in 2019.
+The Company has seen an increase in its mortgage production volume and the gain on the sale of these loans was \$1.3 million higher for the third quarter 2020 over the same period in 2019.
+Loan originations on loans held for sale for the third quarter 2020 were \$63.5 million with proceeds from sale at \$68.9 million for 2020 compared to 2019's third quarter activity of \$24.7 million in originations and \$24.8 million in sales.
+The increase in loan originations was driven by the refinance activity associated with the reduction in interest rates.
 The mortgages sold were both 1-4 family and agricultural real estate loans originated for sale.